SnapMD/connectedcare-sdk/README.md

 An open-source .NET client wrapper for the SnapMD Connected Care REST API.

 General documentation for the REST API can be found at [https://sandbox.connectedcare.md/api/Help/](https://sandbox.connectedcare.md/api/Help/).
+Additional API documentation is available in [our GitHub wiki](https://github.com/SnapMD/connectedcare-sdk/wiki).

 ## Dependencies